jojow/netflix-rss-app/README.md

 * Create your personal accounts on GitHub, Travis CI, and Docker Hub (if you don't have already).
 * [Fork](https://github.com/jojow/netflix-rss-app/fork) this repository to get your own clone.
 * Sync your GitHub account with your Travis CI account and enable the newly forked repository in Travis CI.
-* Configure the Travis build by setting the environment variables shown in the following screenshot.
+* Configure the Travis build by setting the environment variables as shown in the following screenshot.
-* The DOCKER variables represent your Docker Hub credentials to push built container images later on; therefore they should be encrypted!
+* The DOCKER variables represent your Docker Hub credentials to push container images later on; therefore they should be encrypted!
 * The IMAGE variables are used to define the name of the container images pushed to Docker Hub; these must be usually prefixed with your username.
 * Now you can commit changes to the repository and see the pipeline running. :-)